dougmercer/roshpit/README.md

 I believe everything else I use is from the standard library.

+#Description of the tool
+This module is a for-fun web scraper for the roshpit.ca site.
+As the need to grab other data arises, I'll add to the functionality of this tool.
+For the time being, however, all the tool does is output a list of five users who have the highest outstanding gold bets, along with their usernames, multipliers, and silver balances.
+It also outputs the 5 players with the largest silver balances (though this is easy to verify using the site directly using the silver ladder).

 #Using the tool
 From terminal, simply run

     $ python Roshpit.py

+The script takes about 42 seconds to run on my current internet connection (though I'm on a pretty poor internet connection, as I'm travelling).

 The output will be of the form: